E3SM-Project/e3sm_to_cmip/docs/workflow.md

 # Workflow Execution

 To run the workflows, first create a case directory to contain the required parameter file and to store the output.
 Copy the CWL parameter file from the workflow directory into the new case directory, and edit it to add the specific values for your case.
-Then, envoke the cwltool with the path to the workflow file and the parameter file as arguments.
+Then, invoke the cwltool with the path to the workflow file and the parameter file as arguments.

 ```bash
 cwltool ~/workflows/fx/fx.cwl fx-params.yaml
 ```

+To run the tool in parallel mode, add the "--parallel" flag to the cwltool call as the first argument.

 ## Example